actions-marketplace-validations/johnforeland_sf-cli-setup/README.md

 The secret must have the format `force://<refreshToken>@<instanceUrl>` or `force://<clientId>:<clientSecret>:<refreshToken>@<instanceUrl>`

-You can obtain the URL from a authorized org from your local machine using: `sfdx force:org:display -u ORG-ALIAS --verbose`
+You can obtain the URL from a authorized org from your local machine using: `sf force org display -u ORG-ALIAS --verbose`

 ### sf-cli-version